 Jazz Combos

-Uniquely active, vibrant and engaged, members of Furman’s harp studio perform with the Furman Symphony Orchestra and the wind ensemble as repertoire dictates.
-The group is heard at many campus and community events.
+Uniquely active, vibrant and engaged, members of Furman’s harp studio perform with the Furman Symphony Orchestra and Furman Symphonic Band as repertoire dictates.
 Under the tutelage of faculty member Anita Burroughs-Price, students collaborate for duets, trios and quartets.
+Harp chamber music can be heard at many campus and community events.
 All members of the harp studio participate.

 Under the direction of Dr. Omar Carmenates, the Furman University Percussion Ensemble performs a wide variety of literature while also dedicating itself to the commissioning and performing of new chamber works from both established and up-and-coming composers.
 In addition to its on-campus concerts, the ensemble actively records new works and can be heard on The John Psathas Percussion Project Volumes 1 & 2, and Matthew Burtner: Avian Telemetry all released through PARMA Recordings.